andriel300/trader-landing-page/README.md

 Srsly...
 This Project has those problems where it looks like they are impossible to solve.
 As someone who's still busy learning programming, making a website is one of the few basics I suck at.

-I didn't use javascript, I only use HTML/CSS.
-These js files are from Vite because I used 'npm create vite@latest' to install some build in tools to provide a faster and leaner development experience for this web project, I actually did'nt need though... 🤦‍♂️🤷‍♂️.

 Photos from unplash.com

 ## Attributes to 5 picture creators: